jinmei612/from_heroku_to_datadog/README.md

 # Create Heroku Project
-- Download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) and run `heroku login` to login in your terminal
+- Download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line)

+- Run `heroku login` to login in your terminal

-- Run the following in your terminal to create a new Heroku project (You can also go to your [heroku dashboard](https://dashboard.heroku.com/apps) and click `New` -> `Create new app`)
+- Run the following in your terminal to create a new Heroku project (You can also go to your [heroku dashboard](https://dashboard.heroku.com/apps) and click `New` -> `Create new app` to create a new project)

 ```
 mkdir your-heroku-project